appsmithorg/appsmith-docs/website/docs/reference/widgets/audio-recorder.md

 <dd>

-Data URL format (Base64) of the audio, used to embed it inline within different applications.
+Stores the recorded audio in Data URL format (Base64).
+You can use it to embed the audio inline within different applications.

 *Example:*
 ```js